 As your pregnancy progresses, your uterus will make room for the growing baby, which in turn causes the abdominal (recti) muscles to stretch and appear flabby.
 Fortunately, diastasis recti isn’t linked with complications for the mother or the baby, nor is it a sign of muscle loss.

 The degree of diastasis recti may decline following childbirth, but it almost always won’t disappear completely on its own.

-In a nutshell, the weak and unsupported abdominal muscles are what’s behind the noticeable tummy pooch post-pregnancy, or why you can look like a few months pregnant even after giving birth.
+In a nutshell, the weak and unsupported abdominal muscles are what’s behind the noticeable postpartum belly, or why you can look like a few months pregnant even after giving birth.

 Your Action Plan